Understand how several groups of cells in our immune system work together to fight pathogens.

 Develop a model that demonstrates the function of antibodies and memory cells during a primary and secondary immune response.

 Explain how memory cells accelerate an immune response using experimental evidence.

+What happens when you get food poisoning or the flu?
 How does our body fight an infection when we get sick?
 In this lesson, students will build a model of our immune system to find out how our body responds to invading bacteria or viruses that cause diseases and to investigate the role of memory cells.

 MS-LS1-3.
 Use argument supported by evidence for how the body is a system of interacting subsystems composed of groups of cells.

 This lesson focuses on these aspects of NGSS Three Dimensional Learning:

 Developing and Using Models.